 - You haven’t followed the instructions exactly.

 One way to tell if 14 DPO spotting is related to implantation bleeding is that implantation bleeding is usually lighter than your normal flow.
-You may also experience other symptoms of early pregnancy, such as light cramping, headaches, mood swings, nausea, lower backaches, and tenderness in the breasts.
+You may also experience other symptoms of early pregnancy, such as light cramping, headaches, mood swings, nausea, lower backaches, and tender breasts.

 Furthermore, blood tests to confirm pregnancy are around 99 percent accurate at this stage.
 You can get a false-negative result at 14 DPO for many reasons.
-If you get a negative pregnancy test but also have early symptoms of pregnancy, repeat the test after a few days.
+If you get a negative pregnancy test but also have early symptoms of pregnancy, take another test after a few days.